 Still here?
 Awesome!

 So.
-Why pick me as a mentor?
+Why should you pick me as a mentor?
 I’ve been working in the publishing industry for the past few years.
-I started as an intern for a literary agency, and then became an editorial intern for Entangled Publishing.
+I’ve worked as a literary intern at several literary agencies as well as an editorial intern.
 Working in the slush pile has taught me what it takes for a manuscript to stand out.
-I was then promoted to editorial assistant, and got to work with some of our amazing authors 🙂 Also, I was a mentee in 2017, so I can sympathize and offer any advice you may need as a mentee.
+I’ve also been an editorial assistant and got to work with some amazing authors on their books 🙂 Also, I was a mentee in 2017, so I’ve been where you are and can offer any advice you may need as a mentee.

 What else?
-I have a background in law, but currently I’m doing my master’s in English Literature.
-My non-writing interests include photography, film, travelling, and playing with my two adorable dogs.
-I’m either a Hufflepuff or a Ravenclaw (tests give me one or the other, and I can’t decide).
+I have a master’s in English Literature and am currently doing my PhD.
+My non-writing interests include photography, film, and travelling.
+I have two adorable dogs named Lady and Sia.
+I’m either a Hufflepuff or a Ravenclaw (tests give me one or the other and I can’t decide).
 I speak English, French, and Farsi.

-Some of my favourite tv shows: Gilmore Girls, Friends, Brooklyn 99, Veronica Mars, The Office, Sherlock, Modern Family, The Fresh Prince of Bel-Air, & Scrubs.
+Some of my favourite TV shows: Gilmore Girls, Friends, Brooklyn 99, Veronica Mars, The Office, Sherlock, Modern Family, The Fresh Prince of Bel-Air, and Scrubs.

 I like to highlight a writer’s strengths (so we can build on them) and weaknesses (so we can work on them).
 I’m always honest in my feedback; I will let you know when I think something isn’t working, but I will also leave comments on the things I love ❤ .